Khai Kam: British occupation of Sizang Valley (1889)

 Before the arrival of British force at Sizang villages, Khai Kam burned his capital Khuasak then moved into the jungle.
 At the same time over 2,000 warriors of the Sizang, Kamhau, Sukte and Khuano were assembling at the village of Buanman.
 The British fired the cannonballs at Buanman and then it exploded spectacularly, thus, the Chin realized the superiority of the British force.
 By February 1889, the British captured Khuasak, Buanman and Thuklai where the British military post Fort White was built.
-The name of the Fort was in honour of Gen. Sir George White.
+It was named in honour of Gen. Sir George White.
 The British then destroyed the whole of Sizang villages as British political officers Carey and Tuck reported "By 6th March not a single Sizang village remained in existence.
 The destruction of Sizang villages was accomplished with a good deal of firing, but very little damage to life and limb (Carey & Tuck 1896, P29)".

 Although, villages were burnt to ground, Khai Kam did not surrender.
 Instead, he moved his headquarter to Suangpi from where he continued his resistance movement against the British.
 They ambushed the British, they cut telegraph cables and stole cattle from the British whenever possible.
 The Sizang resisted the British from the forest for two years.
 They were constantly moving their hideout whenever the British knew their location.